TMLP-Team/LRFP/README.md

 # LRFP-Detectors-and-Bypassers

-This repository aims to provide the implementers, detectors, and bypassers that are related to LRFP for Android devices, where, the abbreviation "LRFP" stands for Low-level, Rooting, Frameworks, and Plugins.
+This repository aims to provide the implementers, detectors, and bypassers that are related to LRFP for Android devices, where the abbreviation "LRFP" stands for Low-level, Rooting, Frameworks, and Plugins.

 This repository remains free and open-source in the past, present, and future.
 Please refer to [Implementers](./Implementers/README.md), [Detectors](./Detectors/README.md), and [Bypassers](./Bypassers/README.md) for details.
 Any pull request (PR) is welcome!